Azure/acr/docs/preview/continuous-patching/README.md

 - If you add the flag ```--run-immediately```, you trigger an immediate patch run.
 The subsequent scheduled run will still be aligned to the nearest day multiple from the 1st of the month, based on your ```--schedule``` value.

+- The schedule counter **resets** every month.
+Regardless of the designated schedule, your workflow will run on the 1st of every month, then follow the specified schedule value for the remainder of the month.
+If my patching runs on the 28th of January, and my schedule is 7d, my next patch will run on Feburary 1st, then 8th, and continue following the 7 days.

 Command Schema:
 ```sh
 az acr supply-chain workflow create -r <registryname> -g <resourcegroupname> -t continuouspatchv1 -–config <JSONfilename> --schedule <number of days> --run-immediately